The anticyclotomic main conjectures for elliptic curves: -adic -functions and special values formulae

-We will use repeately the following elementary result, whose proof is omitted. \begin{lemma} Suppose that $R$ is UFD.
+We will use repeatedly the following elementary result. \begin{lemma} Suppose that $R$ is UFD.
 Let $x,y$ be non-zero elements of $R$, and let $z=xy$.
 Let finally $\pi$ be an element of $R$ such that $\pi$ and $z$ do not have common factors.
 The multiplication by $x:R\rightarrow R$ defines an isomorphism $xR/(y,\pi)\cong (R/(z,\pi))[y].$ \end{lemma}

 \begin{proof} Multiplication by $x$ induces a map $x:R/(y,\pi)\rightarrow R/(z,\pi)$: indeed, suppose that $a$ and $b$ are elements of $R$ which satisfy $a=b+\alpha c$ for some $c\in R$ and $\alpha\in (y,\pi)$; then $xa=xb+x\alpha c $, and $x\alpha\in x(y,\pi)\subseteq (z,x\pi)\subseteq (z,\pi)$, so $x[a] =[xa]=[xb]=x[b]$ in $R/(z,\pi)$.
 Since $y[xa]=[axy]=[za]=[0]$, the image of the map is contained in $(R/(z,\pi))[y]$.
 We next show that the map is injective.
 Suppose $[xa]=[xb]$.
 Then $xa=xb+c\alpha$ for some $c\in R$ and $\alpha\in (z,\pi)$, so there exist $d$ and $e$ such that $x(a-b-dy)=e\pi$; now $\pi$ and $x$ do not have common irreducible factors, so since $R$ is a UFD, we have that $x\mid e$.
 Therefore, we can write $x(a-b-dy-f\pi)=0$ for some $f$.
 Since $x\neq 0$ and $R$ is a domain, we have $a-b-cy-f\pi=0$, so $[a]=[b]$ in $R/(y,\pi)$.
 We finally show that the map is surjective.
 Fix $[c]$ such that $y[c]=[cy]=0$.
 Then $cy=d\alpha$ for some $d\in R$ and $\alpha\in (z,\pi)$, so $y(c-ex)=f\pi$ for some $e$ and $f$, and again, since $y$ and $\pi$ do not have common factors, we see that $y\mid f$, so we can write $y(c-ex-g\pi)=0$ for some $g$, and since $y\neq 0$ and $R$ is a domain, we have $c=ex+g\pi$.
 So $x[d]=[xd]=[c]$. \end{proof}